All Episodes

 How can that be?

-Well, because he's in the game.
+Because he's in the game.

-He's in the game and he's um it's it's kind of like not the best analogy here, but kind of like if you play professional baseball.
+And it's kind of like, not the best analogy here, but kind of like if you play professional baseball back during the Nolan Ryan era, Nolan Ryan never spoke to an opposing player in his career.

-He those guys were the absolute interbit.
+Those guys were the absolute edibles.

-They all respected him.
+all respected him.

-And he was trying to beat him.
+Now, he was trying to beat him.

-He wasn't trying to destroy the character or any of that kind of stuff, but he was trying to beat him, but they still had this.
+He wasn't trying to destroy their character or any of that kind of stuff.

 You and I look at Ted Kennedy as an absolute buffoon.

-And other people well, no, he's elected president.
+And other people, well, no, he's elected president.

 He's in the game.

-He's politician.
+He's a politician.

-So it's it's it's not it's not that the two parties are the same and so forth, is that it is a business.
+So it's not that the two parties are the same and so forth.

 Politics, like everything else, is a business.